 The process will take a bit longer if you’re transferring money between different banks.
 It will usually take anywhere between a few hours to a few business days for the transaction to be completed.
 The banks need to communicate with each other and verify all the details before the money can be transferred.

-However, many modern digital banking platforms, like the ones we mentioned earlier, can make transfers between banks much faster and more efficiently, often completing transfers within a few hours or even instantly.
+However, many modern digital financial service platforms, like the ones we mentioned earlier, can make transfers between accounts much faster and more efficiently, often completing transfers within a few hours or even instantly.

 Top tips to keep your financial health in check